Federal and California State Laws Protect Employees from Hostile Work Environments

 Unlike with demeaning language or indecency, one act of inappropriate touching could create a hostile work environment by itself if it is sufficiently serious.

 Interference with Job Performance

-Any conduct that sufficiently interferes with your ability to perform your job can create a hostile work environment if it is motivated by a protected characteristic.
+Any conduct, that sufficiently interferes with your ability to perform your job can create an unlawful hostile work environment if it is motivated by a protected characteristic.